Iris cristata: Cultivation

 It can be grown in a mixed flower border, or rock garden.

 It also can be naturalized, within a woodland garden, creating ground-cover.

 It can also be grown on peat banks, with other acidic loving plants, including camellias and azaleas.

 It is normally recommended to add peat (or leaf-mould) and sharp sand (or grit) when planting new plants.

-The roots should be planted (during Spring or Summer or Autumn), so that the top of the rhizome is about 3–5 cm below the soil line.
+The roots are planted (during spring, summer or autumn) so that the top of the rhizome is about 3–5 cm below the soil line.

-Once planted, they can be surrounded with leaf mulch, to help with moisture retention.
+Once planted, they can be surrounded with leaf mulch to help with moisture retention.

 They can suffer from damage by snails and slugs.

 They also can suffer damage from deer, but the plants can survive the nibbling, and flowers can also be eaten.